sktomor/africa-internet-measurements/CONTRIBUTING.md

 ## Communication channels
 Please feel free to always suggest new ideas, edits, project improvements, etc. to sarahk(at)mozillafoundation(dot)org or skiden(at)gmail(dot)com.
 We have a [Gitter chat room](https://gitter.im/Africa-Internet-measurements/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) which you can join for further disucssion.
 If you have suggestions about better communication channels, do let us know!
 Also feel free to connect through Twitter (@MsKiden)!

+## Acknowledgements
+We would like to thank Mary Anna Sadimba and Carlos Nyaga for contributing to the project during the MozSprint and offering to build a portal showing service providers in particular countries!
+They also agreed to continue working on the project after #MozSprint.